flowershow/flowershow-app/README.md

             🖌️ Custom domains and themes
           </dt>
           <dd className="mt-2 text-gray-600">
-            Bring your own domain, style your site
+            Use your own domain and personalize the look of your site with custom CSS and Tailwind classes.
           </dd>
         </div>
       </dl>